dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 wrote it I had been unsure about everything, questioning each line and frequently googling things like "how to do a foreach in Go".
 In just two months I was now able to look at this code and immediately see several ways in which it could be improved.
-I now have opinions and feel confident.
+I now had opinions and felt confident.

 I had been a PHP developer for around 14 years.
 At least 99.9% of the code I've written has been PHP, my coding experience and skill set has evolved